Larner College of Medicine

 Bio

-Kalev Freeman is a physician-scientist whose research aims to improve outcomes after brain injuries and surgical trauma.
-Dr. Freeman leads an active research program focused on one of the most urgent challenges in acute critical care: the acute endotheliopathy that underlies multiorgan failure in trauma and shock.
-With continuous NIH funding since 2013, more than 60 peer-reviewed publications and over 2,100 citations, his research has had a major impact on the fields of trauma resuscitation and vascular biology.
-Seminal work from his laboratory has revealed fundamental mechanisms that produce endothelial cell injury and drive thrombo-inflammation and microvascular dysfunction in severe trauma.
-His team has been internationally recognized in the field for providing pivotal early-stage evidence that led to the development of modern diagnostic tools and resuscitation protocols for trauma-induced coagulopathy.
-His teaching draws from this research activity, including courses on drug discovery in Pharmacology.
+Kalev Freeman is a physician scientist whose research aims to improve outcomes for victims of trauma.
+Dr. Freeman leads an NIH-funded research program focused on one of the most urgent challenges in trauma surgery: the acute endotheliopathy that underlies multiorgan failure in critical illness and shock.
+Seminal work from his laboratory showed that circulating factors activate endothelial cells to drive thrombo-inflammation and microvascular dysfunction in severe trauma.
+His team also provided pivotal early-stage evidence that led to the development of modern diagnostic tools and resuscitation protocols for trauma-induced coagulopathy.

 Publications